Updated Jan 17, 2026

 WINTER TRAIL INFO

-As noted on the map legend, not all trails are groomed by snowmobile.
-The red trails are primarily hiking trails that get frequent daily use giving them a narrow but hard packed base.
-This offers winter bike riders some more challenging bush trails.
+The green bush trails and the red dotted trails on the lakes and marshes are groomed regularly.
+As noted on the map legend, not all the bush trails are groomed by snowmobile.
+The red bush trails are primarily hiking trails with frequent foot traffic, giving them a narrow but hard packed base.
+This offers winter fat bike riders some more challenging routes.
 The terrain is relatively gentle but there are some short sections with obstacles.

 The terrain on the black trails is generally steep and rocky with many obstacles making them unusable by bike.
 These trails follow the shoreline of the Mattawa river and Long lake.